Get your own free workspace

 A fun way to learn the application of Pythagorean theorem.

-divide the circumference by diameter and write the result on the proper column of the worksheet.
+that is, divide the circumference by diameter and write the result on the proper column of

 Use this worksheet to practice finding the Volume and Surface area of a Circular Cone.
 Adjust